mdh266/CrimeTime/README.md

 **CRIMETIME**

-*Web application for visualizing crime rates in New York City.
-To see the web application in action visit: www.crimetime.online.*
+*Web application for visualizing and predict crime rates in New York City.*

+*To see the web application in action visit: www.crimetime.online.*

 **Dependenices**